roninprogrammer/CurrencyChanger/README.md

  which base=???

  Is your input field value.
-If not enough time, can just hardcode to MYR.

  Display the api result as a list, with Currency and Rate as header.

  For example,